What is Data-Driven Marketing? – The Ultimate Guide to Data Marketing

 Did you know?

-92% of marketers stated that data is going to play a vital role in the future.
+92% of marketers stated that data will play a vital role in the future.

 Data-driven Marketing best practices

-Essential steps to get success with this marketing are to plan, test, analyze, and iterate.
+Essential steps to succeed with this marketing are planning, testing, analyzing, and iterating.
 Marketers must know what data should be measured and how.

 Then the marketing efforts should be adjusted and implemented accordingly.
-Data is driving the marketing decisions of most of the marketers.
+Data is driving the marketing decisions of most marketers.

 Not using the data to get insights and make informed decisions means they are behind the curve.